Skip to content

 Iowa Veteran Benefits for Education

-Iowa Veteran Benefits Flow From the Iowa Department of Education
+Iowa Veteran Benefits Flow from the Iowa Department of Education

 The governor of Iowa has designated the Iowa Department of Education as the location for the Iowa State Approving Agency, which is responsible for approving all GI Bill programs in Iowa for veterans and other eligible persons.
-(Program approval is a function of the state, not the Department of Veterans Affairs.)

 Information: Iowa Department of Education Veterans and Military Education